DavidJKTofan/cloudflare-pages-template/README.md

 ## Step 3

+Go to your Cloudflare Dashboard.
 Click on the blue "Create a project" button, and select "Connect to Git".

 ## Step 4